Secondary insurance

 The short answer is no, you can’t.
 As outlined above, an individual’s employer-sponsored plan will always be primary.
 Even if a spouse or parent’s plan has better coverage or maybe a lower deductible, you can’t submit claims to them first.

-In the case of a minor child, if both parents have the same birthday or are divorced, individuals covered by the plans still won’t be the ones to choose.
+For minor children, if both parents have the same birthday or are divorced, individuals covered by the plans still won’t be the ones to choose.

 - If both parents have the same birthday, then the plan that has covered a parent the longest will be primary.